Guidelines for authors

 - The recommended route is first to post the manuscript as a preprint on bioRxiv.
 The preprint can then be easily transferred directly from the bioRxiv submission system to Review Commons.

 - It is also possible to submit the manuscript directly to Review Commons.
-Note that this route still allows subsequently to post the manuscript to bioRxiv.
+Note that posting to bioRixv is still possible subsequently through the Review Commons system, provided it is triggered prior to transferring the manuscript to an affiliate journal.

 Submitting a preprint or a manuscript for peer-review by Review Commons implies that it reports unpublished work and that neither it, nor parts of it, have been published or are under consideration for publication in a journal.